evaldorcardoso/api-occri/README.md

 ## Description

-API to manage OCCRI System, this is the back-end part of the project OCCRI System.
+✔ Backend: API to manage OCCRI System, this is the back-end part of the project OCCRI System.
 ✔ Frontend: [Occri](https://github.com/JeanLiima/occri)

 ## 🛠️ Technologies: